aleiadevore/holbertonschool-unity/0x0B-unity-vr_room/README.md

 ## Make it accessible
 Once the basics are complete, try to:
 - [ ] Create sound cues for interactable objects
+- [ ] Check for color cues.
+Are they color blind safe colors?